 (2) have an idea of what ‘ideal’ technique is,

-(3) most importantly, know how to learn & improve effectively.
+(3) know how to learn & improve effectively.

-If you’re serious about improving your throwing & catching, you must make throwing around a habit.
-Aim to throw a frisbee around every single day, even if just for a minute or two, even if you just throw to yourself in your bedroom – get some hand-on-disc time every day, and make a mental note if you miss a day.
-You can throw casually or intensely, work on something new or practice something learnt, throw with randoms or with team mates, so long as you make throwing around a habit, you will have taken the first big step to becoming a great thrower & catcher.
-Find out what motivates you and run with it – perhaps meeting up with someone in particular to throw, or getting some sun towards the end of the day – whatever will be sustainable motivation for you.
+Even if just for a minute or two, even if you just throw to yourself in your bedroom – get some hand-on-disc time every day, and make a mental note if you miss a day.
+You can throw casually or intensely, work on something new or practice something learnt, throw with randoms or with team mates, so long as you make throwing around a habit, you will have taken the first big step to becoming a much improved thrower & catcher.
+Find out what motivates you and run with it – perhaps meeting up with someone in particular to throw, perhaps getting some sun towards the end of the day – whatever will be sustainable motivation for you.

 Once you’re out and throwing around regularly, the second step is to give yourself purpose – are you trying to throw & catch with perfect technique, or are you pushing your limits / experimenting with variety?
 Are you still weaker catching with your non-dominant hand?
 Can you clap catch equally well with either hand on top of the disc?

 Train for what will be best in a game, including practicing faking before throwing